-The National Marine Fisheries Service Office of Science and Technology maintains commercial landing data derived from comprehensive surveys of all coastal states' landings (National Marine Fisheries Service, 2015a).
-The number of pounds of fish caught in the U.S. Atlantic region by commercial fishers has been decreasing since a peak in 1956 (Figure 3.11-5), although the total value of fish caught has been steadily increasing since 1974 (National Marine Fisheries Service, 2015c).
-In 2005, the price per pound for all species combined exceeded \$1.00 for the first time, and with the exception of 2009, has continued to increase (National Marine Fisheries Service, 2015c).
+The National Marine Fisheries Service Office of Science and Technology maintains commercial landing data derived from comprehensive surveys of all coastal states' landings (National Marine Fisheries Service, 2015c).
+The number of pounds of fish caught in the U.S. Atlantic region by commercial fishers has been decreasing since a peak in 1956 (Figure 3.11-5), although the total value of fish caught has been steadily increasing since the early 1970s (National Marine Fisheries Service, 2015c).
+In 2005, the price per pound for all species combined exceeded \$1.00 for the first time, but then declined from 2007 through 2009 during the economic recession.
+Since 2010, the value of the catch has trended upwards (National Marine Fisheries Service, 2015c).